 - Be open to compromise.
 Negotiating means compromising.
 You cannot expect your alimony negotiations to succeed if you are not collaborative.
 Use phrases such as “I understand how you feel, but hear me out…” and “I hear you” to show that you are interested in discovering a mutually beneficial solution.

 - Be reasonable in your request.
 Just because you are negotiating does not necessarily mean that you will get everything you request.
 Make sure the terms you propose are reasonable.
 If your spouse makes $4,000, do not expect them to pay you $3,000 in spousal support.

 - Get an experienced Orlando alimony attorney on board.
 Having a results-driven and knowledgeable attorney by your side when discussing alimony with your ex is key to success.
 After all, your lawyer knows what it will take to achieve your goals and resolve any differences.

 Discussions about alimony can be rather stressful and easily anger you and your ex-spouse.
 When negotiating a spousal or child support settlement with your former spouse, make sure that you do not do this in front of your children.

 Speak with our Orlando alimony lawyers from Donna Hung Law Group to discuss your spousal support case and build a robust negotiation strategy to achieve your goals.
-Call at 407-999-0099 to receive a free consultation.
+Call at 407-999-0099 to talk to an attorney today.